How Did Noah Build the Ark?

 But below its melting point iron can still become spongy and amenable to treatment by hot hammering (forging), which helps to extract some of the remaining impurities.”

-Tim Caffey speaking about this era (in Genesis 4) leading up to Noah says:
+Tim Caffey speaking about the era in Genesis four leading up to Noah said:

 Noah’s culture was almost certainly at its industrial zenith while he worked on the Ark.